imraf/ollama-webui-llm/Documentation/02-Chat-Interface.md

 ## Initialization

-The application initializes when the DOM is ready:
+The application initializes when the DOM is ready.
+The first action performed is an authentication requirement check via the public endpoint `/api/v1/auth-required`.

 ```675:680:static/app.js
 // Initialize app when DOM is ready